 So, next time you’re stuck, take a walk, shake it up, get your creative juices flowing, and you might just find a solution.

-For employers, including fitness-related employee benefits as part of your benefits package is a great way to support employee fitness and employee wellbeing.
-It’s a win-win situation – not only will your employees be more productive, they will also be healthier, resulting in less sick days or long periods of absence.
+For employers, including fitness-related benefits as part of your employee benefits offer is a great way to support employee fitness and employee wellbeing.
+It’s a win-win situation – not only will your employees be more productive, they will also be healthier, resulting in fewer sick days long.

 Be it a subsidized gym pass, discounts with fitness suppliers, or covering the costs to participate in a marathon, the list of ways you can support your employees' fitness is endless.